trudel28/Google-clone/README.md

 ## Google Clone

 This is my first project with ReactJS.
-I try to build a clone of Google (only the design)
+I tried to build a clone of Google (only the design)

 Model: [google.ca](https://www.google.ca/)